mvilrokx/autd-js-front-end-dev-guide/chapter-6/README.md

 export default sayHello
 ```

-On save, it should immediately pass all tests again.
+Rerun the tests and they should pass all tests again.
 You can now also refactor this code with confidence given that you have a test that validates your functionality.